artic-network/rampart/docs/installation.md

 conda install -y bioconda::minimap2=2.17
 ```

-If you are using guppy to demux samples, you don't need Porechop,
+If you are using MinKNOW to separate samples by barcodes, you don't need Porechop,
 however if you require RAMPART to perform demuxing then you must install the ARTIC fork of Porechop:

 ```bash